 The S Curve

-Even if you are one of the “one-percenters” in life and start on tasks right away, a significant period of time will pass before you make noticeable progress in completing the work.
+Even if you are one of the “one-percenters” in life and start on tasks right away, a significant period of time will pass before you make noticeable progress in completing your project.
 This delay in productivity is experienced by entire engineering departments, faculty departments, banks, police departments, school districts, and every other organization.
 This is because it takes time before those involved in the job begin to know what they’re doing.

 Then there is the final third or so of the timeline when productive work starts to taper off.
 See the following curve: